William Hazlitt: Journalist

 Though Hazlitt continued to think of himself as a "metaphysician", he began to feel comfortable in the role of journalist.
 His self-esteem received an added boost when he was invited to contribute to the quarterly The Edinburgh Review (his contributions, beginning in early 1815, were frequent and regular for some years), the most distinguished periodical on the Whig side of the political fence (its rival The Quarterly Review occupied the Tory side).
 Writing for so highly respected a publication was considered a major step up from writing for weekly papers, and Hazlitt was proud of this connection.

 On 18 June 1815, Napoleon was defeated at Waterloo.
 Having idolised Napoleon for years, Hazlitt took it as a personal blow.
 The event seemed to him to mark the end of hope for the common man against the oppression of "legitimate" monarchy.
 Profoundly depressed, he took up heavy drinking and was reported to have walked around unshaven and unwashed for weeks.
 He idolised and spoiled his son, William Jr., but in most respects his household grew increasingly disordered over the following year: his marriage deteriorated, and he spent more and more time away from home.
 His part-time work as a drama critic provided him with an excuse to spend his evenings at the theatre.
 Afterwards he would then tarry with those friends who could tolerate his irascibility, the number of whom dwindled as a result of his occasionally outrageous behaviour.

 Hazlitt continued to produce articles on miscellaneous topics for The Examiner and other periodicals, including political diatribes against any who he felt ignored or minimised the needs and rights of the common man.
 Defection from the cause of liberty had become easier in light of the oppressive political atmosphere in England at that time, in reaction to the French Revolution and the Napoleonic Wars.
 The Hunts were his primary allies in opposing this tendency.
 Lamb, who tried to remain uninvolved politically, tolerated his abrasiveness, and that friendship managed to survive, if only just barely in the face of Hazlitt's growing bitterness, short temper, and propensity for hurling invective at friends and foes alike.

 For relief from all that weighed on his mind, Hazlitt became a passionate player at a kind of racquet ball similar to the game of Fives (a type of handball of which he was a fan) in that it was played against a wall.
-He competed with savage intensity, dashing around the court like a madman, drenched in sweat, and was accounted a good player.
+As his friend William Bewick observed on one occasion, he competed with savage intensity, dashing around the court like a madman, drenched in sweat, and was accounted a good player.
 More than just a distraction from his woes, his devotion to this pastime led to musings on the value of competitive sports and on human skill in general, expressed in writings like his notice of the "Death of John Cavanagh" (a celebrated Fives player) in The Examiner on 9 February 1817, and the essay "The Indian Jugglers" in Table-Talk (1821).